Leadership

 Image for:

-Development Specialist, Development & Grant Administration
+Development Manager, Development & Grant Administration

 Katie Bower supports and guides the funding efforts of the CSG Justice Center.
 Prior to joining the CSG Justice Center, Katie gained experience as a writer and researcher, most recently using these skills as a paralegal.
 Previously she worked with